Computer-Based Exam Information

 Just as before, all item sets and essays are scored in proportion to their length.
 Each question within an item set has a set number of points so a four-question item set has two thirds of the number of points as a six-question item set.
 And, essay questions are scored based on length and complexity.
 There are not some questions or topics that intrinsically have a heavier weight than others.
 And, just as before, wrong answers do not count against you.

 Following each exam window, we will determine the Minimum Passing Score based on performance as we always have.
-We know exam results will be released faster, however, we have not yet established the exact amount of time for results to be released.
+We have not yet established the exact amount of time for results to be released.
 We expect to provide a more reasonable expectation after the first few CBT administrations.

 Release of New Curriculum